©2001-2023 Tuner Information Center. Permission is hereby

 Yamaha T-60 (1991, $180, owner's manual) search eBay

-The T-60 is a cheapie FM-AM quartz-locked digital tuner with 16 presets.
+The T-60 is a cheapie FM-AM quartz-locked digital tuner with 16 presets that can be found with a silver or black face.
 It's not related to the T-70 or T-80 and we wouldn't bother with it since those other tuners are common and can be had so inexpensively.
 The T-60 sells for $20 or less on eBay.

 Yamaha T-70 (1982, $370, photo, closeup, block diagram, specs and alignment guide) search eBay